vcc-csc212/sm21/_docs/labs/lab05/lab05.md

 3. Create your own makefile to compile and run your program.
 Refer to [Lab 3](/sm21/lab03) as needed.
 4. Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
 5. Implement and test the overloaded constructors
+    > **Note:** You should initialize **all member variables** in all constructors so you don't end up with any garbage values.
 6. Implement and test `append()` and `prepend()`
     > **Note:** the array should increase its capacity by the scaling factor whenever it's full.
 If the array is empty to begin with, increase its capacity to 1.
+Recall the algorithm for inserting into an an array:
+    ```
+    If array is NOT full:
+        insert into our array
+    If array IS full:
+        dynamically allocate memory for new array
+        copy data from old array into new array
+        delete the old array
+    ```
 7. Implement and test `findFirstOf()` and `findLastOf()`
 8. Implement and test `removeLast()`, `removeFirst()`, and `clear()`
     > **Note:** the array should decrease its capacity by the scaling factor whenever it's been emptied to 1/(2 x m_scaling_factor) its capacity or less (i.e., if the scaling factor is 2, the array should shrink to 1/2 its size when it's 1/4 full or less; if the scaling factor is 5, the array should shrink to 1/5 its size when it's 1/10 full or less)